pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 2. Scroll down to the **Services** table.

 > This table contains latency, error and throughput rate for all HTTP traffic.
-It also contains `INBOUND_THROUGHPUT` and `OUTBOUND_THROUGHPUT` columns to reflect all network (not just HTTP).
+It also contains `INBOUND_THROUGHPUT` and `OUTBOUND_THROUGHPUT` columns to reflect all network traffic (not just HTTP).

 > Let's figure out which service is the slowest.

-3. Expand the **LATENCY** column by dragging the 3-dot column divider.
+3. Expand the **LATENCY** column by dragging the 3-dot column header divider.

 > This script represents service latency with a [box & whisker plot](https://datavizcatalogue.com/methods/box_plot.html).